carpentries-incubator/lc-litsearchr/_episodes/06-interacting-with-r.md

 ~~~
 {: .language-r}

 You have now created a symbol called `y` and *assigned* the numeric value 4 to it.
-When you assign something to a symbol, nothing happens in the console, but in the Enviroment pane in the upper right, you will notice a new *object*, y.
+When you assign something to a symbol, nothing happens in the console, but in the Environment pane in the upper right, you will notice a new *object*, y.

 You can use R to evaluate expressions.
 Try typing `y` into the console, and press Enter on your keyboard, R will *evaluate* the expressions.
 In this case, R will *print* the elements that are assigned to `y`.